 When Target suddenly announced that it was pulling out of Canada after a brief but troubled run, shoppers all over the country were left wondering what would become of the prime real estate the American superstore was leaving in its wake.

-Recently, we found out that some now-defunct stores are welcoming new tenants.
-The former Target space at Shopper's World will soon be home to a GoodLife Fitness, JYSK, Staples and Giant Tiger and the vacant former Target at Trinity Common Mall will welcome a Michaels, Winners and Designer Shoe Warehouse.
+It’s true that some now defunct stores have welcomed new tenants.
+The former Target space at Shopper's World is now home to a GoodLife Fitness, JYSK, Staples and Giant Tiger and the former Target space at Trinity Common Mall has welcomed Michaels, Winners and Designer Shoe Warehouse.

-So, who are five other retailers we'd love to see accompany Saks in the BCC?
+So, who are five other retailers we'd love to see accompany Saks at BCC?
 Here are our picks (in no particular order):

 Disclaimer: There is no indication these retailers are coming, this is just a wishlist of sorts.